Timetable and FAQs

 19.30 Finale Gala Concert

-21.30 End of Summer School Party hosted by BBSS Staff (free bar for Delegates!)
+21.30 End of Summer School Party hosted by BBSS Staff (free buffet and bar for delegates!)

 SATURDAY